 What constitutes a disability?
 For Social Security disability or SSI purposes, to be considered disabled, you must have an impairment, either medical, psychological, or psychiatric in nature, that keeps you from being able to do a substantial amount of work.

-What constitutes disability?
-For Social Security disability or SSI purposes, to be considered disabled, individuals must have an impairment, either medical, psychological, or psychiatric in nature, that keeps them from being able to do substantial gainful activity (SGA, discussed below).
-In addition, the disabled person's impairment must have prevented the individual from doing SGA for at least 12 months, or be expected to prevent the individual from doing SGA for at least 12 months.
-(This durational requirement means that while severe back conditions can qualify for Social Security disability or SSI, wrist or ankle sprains seldom qualify as disabling conditions.)
+In addition, your impairment must have prevented you from doing a substantial amount of work for at least 12 months, or be expected to prevent work for at least 12 months.
+(This durational requirement means that while severe back conditions can qualify for Social Security disability or SSI, wrist or ankle sprains or broken bones seldom qualify as disabling conditions.)

-Unless Social Security can tell from your medical records that your medical condition is so severe that it meets the requirements of a Social Security impairment listing (which means automatic approval for benefits), Social Security will assess what type of work you are capable of.
+In some cases, Social Security can tell from your medical records that your condition is so severe that it meets the requirements of a listed impairment ("medical disability") and you'll be automatically approved for benefits.

-For information on what medical conditions are considered disabilities, see our section on disabling medical conditions and impairments.
+For information on what medical conditions are considered disabilities under both the listings and when considering RFCs, see our section on disabling medical conditions and impairments.